Abstract

 The Evolution of Tokenisation for Social Impact

-This white paper presents Sector 4, a decentralised infrastructure for the tokenisation of social impact assets, designed to address systemic limitations in traditional funding and accountability models for mission-driven organisations.
+This white paper presents Sector 4, a decentralised infrastructure for the tokenisation of social impact assets.
+Designed to address systemic limitations in traditional funding and accountability models for mission-driven organisations.

 Unlike speculative cryptocurrencies, social impact tokens represent verifiable outcomes such as improved educational access, environmental restoration, or community development and are engineered with ethical, participatory, and impact-aligned parameters.

-Sector 4 addresses the critical barriers faced by social enterprises and non-profits: restricted capital flow, opaque reporting mechanisms, and exclusion from global capital markets.
+Sector 4 addresses critical barriers faced by social enterprises and non-profits: restricted capital flow, opaque reporting mechanisms, and exclusion from global capital markets.

 Last updated